Stouts/Stouts.apt/README.md

 apt_upgrade: no               # Perfoms aptupgrade.
 Values are (safe, full, dist)
 apt_install_recommends: no    # Install the "recommended" packages
 apt_install_suggests: no      # Install the "suggested" packages
+apt_sources_reset: no         # Mute original APT sources (it is intended to use a mirror directly)
 apt_repositories: []          # List of sources which be added
 apt_install_packages: no      # Install some utilities (see lise bellow)
 apt_install_packages_list:    # List of packages which be installed